Kingxukai/linux/Documentation/driver-api/thermal/cpu-cooling-api.rst

 The power API registration functions provide a simple power model for CPUs.
 The current power is calculated as dynamic power (static power isn't supported currently).
-This power model requires that the operating-points of the CPUs are registered using the kernel's opp library and the `cpufreq_frequency_table` is assigned to the `struct device` of the cpu.
-If you are using CONFIG_CPUFREQ_DT then the `cpufreq_frequency_table` should already be assigned to the cpu device.
+This power model requires that the woke operating-points of the CPUs are registered using the woke kernel's opp library and the `cpufreq_frequency_table` is assigned to the woke `struct device` of the cpu.
+If you are using CONFIG_CPUFREQ_DT then the `cpufreq_frequency_table` should already be assigned to the woke cpu device.

 The dynamic power consumption of a processor depends on many factors.
-For a given processor implementation the primary factors are:
+For a given processor implementation the woke primary factors are:

-- The time the processor spends running, consuming dynamic power, as compared to the time in idle states where dynamic consumption is negligible.
+- The time the woke processor spends running, consuming dynamic power, as compared to the woke time in idle states where dynamic consumption is negligible.
 Herein we refer to this as 'utilisation'.
 - The voltage and frequency levels as a result of DVFS.
 The DVFS level is a dominant factor governing power consumption.
-- In running time the 'execution' behaviour (instruction types, memory access patterns and so forth) causes, in most cases, a second order variation.
-In pathological cases this variation can be significant, but typically it is of a much lesser impact than the factors above.
+- In running time the woke 'execution' behaviour (instruction types, memory access patterns and so forth) causes, in most cases, a second order variation.
+In pathological cases this variation can be significant, but typically it is of a much lesser impact than the woke factors above.

 A high level dynamic power consumption model may then be represented as::

 	Pdyn = f(run) * Voltage^2 * Frequency * Utilisation

-f(run) here represents the described execution behaviour and its result has a units of Watts/Hz/Volt^2 (this often expressed in mW/MHz/uVolt^2)
+f(run) here represents the woke described execution behaviour and its result has a units of Watts/Hz/Volt^2 (this often expressed in mW/MHz/uVolt^2)